3. Grid and Coordinates¶

 # undef NEW_S_COORD

-Two vertical transformation are available for the generalized vertical terrain following vertical system : By default, we have :
+Two vertical transformations are available for the generalized vertical terrain-following vertical system : By default, we have :

-When activated the cpp key NEW_S_COORD, we have :
+When activating the cpp key NEW_S_COORD, we have:

 with :

-Vertical grid stretching is controlled by the following parameters, that have to be set similarly in croco.in
+Vertical grid stretching is controlled by the following parameters, which have to be set similarly in croco.in, and crocotools_param.m:

 Vertical S-coordinate surface stretching parameter.